artemadams/atlas-search-mongoflix/README.md

 ## Feature 2: Highlights and Scoring

-Now with the autocomplete function in place we can creat a new function for highlights and scoring.
+Now with the autocomplete function in place we can create a new function for highlights and scoring.
 This function will return a list of movies that match the search term by the title, the genres selected and the country where a certain movie was produced.
 Additionally, it will return highlights and search scores for the results.
 The highlights contain the exact substring within the title and the plot strings, containing the matched search term.
 This will allow us to highlight the found search terms within the frontend UI.